If you are having some mega one year old tantrums or meltdowns in your home, these tips will help your little one have peaceful days.

 The problem with this is not that you are taking into consideration your child’s wants, but that giving the burden of parenting over to your one year old is simply unwise.

 They don’t want naps.

-They like to run away from you in crowds.
+Or they like to run away from you in crowds.

 They will climb too tall tables and try to jump off.

-They’ll touch the oven.
+And they’ll touch the oven.

 You get the idea.